As a child, you were taught that it doesn’t matter how many times you get knocked down but how many times you get back up.

 In recent years, the winning nature of Sexton’s wrestling team has taken a setback.
 Participation in the wrestling program has dropped significantly over the decades from almost 90 wrestlers in the 1980s to 25 wrestlers as of 2017.

 The J.W Sexton High School wrestling team was once regarded as one of the best programs in Michigan.
 From the late 1940s to late 1980s, Sexton won five state championships and took second place nine times.
 Its last look at a team championship appearance was in 1987.

 Chris Henderson is in his 20th year as head coach of the wrestling team and third year as Sexton’s athletic director.
-Henderson was a part of Sexton’s golden days winning three individual championships as a student in 1987-1989.
-He has been trying to get his team to the winning ways they once had ever since assuming the coaching role.
+Henderson was a part of Sexton’s golden days, winning three individual championships as a student in 1987-1989.
+He has been trying to return his team to the winning ways ever since assuming the coaching role.

-“Currently our middle school program is helping and we have a great youth program that has contributed to the high school success,” said Henderson.
+“Currently our middle school program is helping, and we have a great youth program that has contributed to the high school success,” Henderson said.

 Head coach of Michigan State’s wrestling team, Roger Chandler, is an advocate of starting kids young to develop talent.

 “You have to have a developmental program, which starts at the youth level,” Chandler said.
 “It’s too hard to just build a program from just kids that come into high school that may have never had experience.”

 Despite the decline in winning percentage, Henderson said that Sexton remains optimistic.
 He said that the students are great and hungry to learn.

 The Sexton Big Reds have shown progress, finishing 12-5 in the 2016-2017 season.
 This year, three wrestlers will compete in the individual finals.
 Winning is always a great sign for any team, but Henderson has his mind on building a solid foundation once again.